Hiking the Castle Trail on Oʻahu, Hawaiʻi

 Look across the stream to the right to find the trail that continues on.

-After the Maʻakua Stream crossing, the trail will climb a handful of switchbacks up to the Maʻakua Loop.
+After the Maʻakua Stream crossing, the trail will climb about 200 ft.
+(61 m) up handful of switchbacks to the start of the Maʻakua Loop.

 Maʻakua Ridge Trail